 Anything non standard is a technical debt and the roll on effects of this cannot be understated.
 The entire ecosystem of apps and tools are not designed to work in this kind of non standard OS environment and need workarounds for basics like logging, daemons, networking.
 A lot of functionality need to be managed from outside making containers paradoxially less self contained.

-You can't suddenly believe you don't need an operating system to run apps and most of the functionality will have to be scripted back adding management overhead.
+You can't suddenly believe you don't need an functioning OS environment to run apps and most of the functionality will have to be scripted back adding management overhead.
 Few users are going to spend thousands of hours of engineering to simply get to where they are with their current solution.
 This is a a lock-in to a specific type of a container and significant technical debt whose effects cannot be underestimated.

 Docker also uses layers to build containers.
 Layers were popularized by Aufs and Overlayfs projects.
 While layers are interesting it's extremely easy to get carried away.
 Layers are far from mature with hard to detect bugs, filesystem incompatibilities and permission problems.
 The more layers the more complex it becomes.
 The same benefits could be achieved by using single layers just at runtime.
 Using it to build containers adds tremendous overhead to basic image and container management.